 Companies that manufacture, distribute and sell bottled water products employ approximately 227,477 Americans, paying them $10 billion in wages and benefits.

-Not only does the manufacture and sale of bottled water products create good jobs in the U.S., it also contributes to the national economy as a whole via the industry’s economic ripple effect that benefits agriculture, manufacturing, construction, transportation and many other businesses whose livelihood depends on the bottled water industry.
+From large cities to small towns, the U.S. bottled water industry is a critical component of our nation’s economy and infrastructure.
+Not only does the manufacture and sale of bottled water products create good jobs in the United States, but also it contributes to the national economy as a whole via the industry’s economic ripple effect that benefits agriculture, manufacturing, construction, transportation, and many other businesses whose livelihoods depend on the bottled water industry.

-- Bottled water manufacturers, along with their wholesale and retail partners, directly or indirectly employed approximately 499,241 Americans in 2011
+- Bottled water manufacturers, along with their wholesale and retail partners, directly or indirectly employed approximately 714,356 Americans in 2019.

-- These workers earned $27 billion in wages and benefits
+- These workers earned $39 billion in wages and benefits

 - Members of the industry and their employees paid over $10 billion in direct federal taxes.

 - In addition, state and local governments benefited from over $6.9 billion in business and personal taxes paid by these firms and their employees.